gbasin/LLM-DB/README.md

 If we're building for a world where small LMs are narrowly smart, fast, and run locally (~zero cost), a lot of cool things become possible -- essentially **we can build databases that can think.** I bet this will be possible within the next few years.
 As a hint of what's possible already, see [TinyStories](https://arxiv.org/abs/2305.07759) -- 30 million param LMs trained for a narrow task (generating children's stories) exhibiting basic reasoning and getting close to GPT-4 level performance (as assessed by GPT-4).

 ## Examples
-LMDB's are useful when you want your query to use a little bit of reasoning.
+LLM-DB's are useful when you want your query to use a little bit of reasoning.

-For example, you can create a database of some tools that we want the LM to know about, and use the LMDB to look up ones relevant to as a task.
-Here we add ane mail and web browsing tool, then ask the LMDB to find which tool could be good for getitng data from wikipedia:
+For example, you can create a database of some tools that we want the LM to know about, and use the LLM-DB to look up ones relevant to as a task.
+Here we add ane mail and web browsing tool, then ask the LLM-DB to find which tool could be good for getitng data from wikipedia:

 ```
 % python src/main.py "create a new capability \